 Keep in mind that this is just one lease among a potentially large portfolio of leases for real estate, equipment, and more.
 As you can imagine, these changes will significantly inflate balance sheets and could potentially impact the comparability of business valuations in the short-term.

-Don’t underestimate the impact
+Don’t underestimate the impact of lease liabilities

 When you have multiple leases, it’s very challenging to manage the calculations required under the new lease accounting rules for each reporting period.
-Selecting a lease accounting software is critical to automate lease liability calculations and ease the transition to the new standards for your business.
+Selecting lease accounting software is critical to automate lease liability calculations and ease the transition to the new standards for your business.

 If you want to see for yourself how Visual Lease can streamline your lease liability calculations, schedule a free demo now.